urban-bot/urban-bot/docs/DOCS.md

 ###### optional
 `boolean`

-After click will be the same as a user write 'Hello'.
+After a click, there will be the same as a user write 'Hello'.
 ```javascript
 <ButtonGroup isReplyButtons>
     <Button>Hello</Button>